tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

 this is where you can manually add missing muxes.
-You only really need to worry about this if the pre-defined list didn't work (e.g. because of out-of-date data as broadcasters re-arrange their services or because automatic detection hasn't successfully found all the muxes over time.
+You only really need to worry about this if the pre-defined list didn't work (e.g. because of out-of-date data as broadcasters re-arrange their services or because automatic detection (network discovery) hasn't successfully found all the muxes over time.

 If you do need to add something manually, you'll need to search the Internet for details of the appropriate transmitter and settings: satellites tend not to change much and are universal over a large area, but terrestrial muxes are typically very localised and you'll need to know which specific transmitter you're listening to.

+**Note**: some tuners (or drivers) require more tuning parameters than others so **be sure to enter as many tuning parameters as possible**.

 Good sources of transmitter/mux information include: